Books (Must read)

 6. Microregistrar.moodlecloud.com

-Is there any course?
+Is there any courses available?

 This is an exam which lacks courses to help.
 Our survey says -

-So what are the options?
+So what are the options

 The International Trainee Support Scheme is an online-based scheme that is aimed at supporting overseas doctors (also known as ‘International Medical Graduates’) who are planning to sit the College’s fellowship examinations.
 I have heard good feedback about this course, but it is not always available.
-It cost around £400- £500.
+It costs around £400- £500.
 You have to contact RCPath directly if it is still available - International Trainee Support Scheme

 2. Courses run by independent NHS Consultants or clinical scientists

 There are some courses run by NHS consultants or clinical scientists virtually.
 I have not attended these courses; hence, I cannot give you any recommendations either way.
 You can enquire about these courses on WhatsApp groups.
-The cost of these courses may vary, but as far as I know, it is approx £200 - £600
+The cost of these courses may vary, but as far as I know, it is approximately £200 - £600

 4. Other courses not directly related to the exam